vladmirfox/pokeemerald-expansion/migration_scripts/README.md

 * Filepaths [`migration_scripts/1.9/egg_move_refactor.py`](1.9/egg_move_refactor.py)
 * Introduced in [Egg Move Refactor #4534](https://github.com/rh-hideout/pokeemerald-expansion/pull/4534)

 Updates egg moves to the refactored format.
-Only necessary if new species have been added.
+Only necessary if new species have been added or if egg moves of an existing species was altered.

 #### [src/data/pokemon/egg_moves.h](..src/data/pokemon/egg_moves.h)
 ```diff